 This pedestrian bridge was built during the 15th century by order of Pope Sisto IV.
 Parts of an old Roman bridge were used.
 There are even rumors that a part of it was also made with stone from the Colosseum.
 In addition, the views towards St. Peter's dome in the Vatican are fantastic.

-5. Visit Piazza Trilussa and enjoy the musical atmosphere
+5. Visit Piazza Trilussa and enjoy the music atmosphere

 Piazza Trilussa will give you a warm welcome to the Trastevere neighborhood in Rome, as it is like an appetizer.
 Among the things to do in Trastevere at night is to visit the Piazza where street artists gather.

 The name of this square is in homage to the poet of Rome Carlo Mariano known as Trilussa.
 You can walk up to his bronze statue of him.
-He was famous for writing in Romanesque, the dialect of Rome, and for his satires on politics and social issues.
+He was famous for writing in the Romanesque dialect in Rome and for his political and social satires.

-6. Visit the same discotheques as the Roman citizens
+6. Visit the same nightclubs as the Roman citizens

-If you like to go to parties with friends or family, it is also possible to do so during your vacation.
+If you like to go to parties with friends or family, on your vacation it is also possible to do so.
 Trastevere is characterized for being a modern and bohemian area, there are many nightclubs where you can go.
 The atmospheres are different, so you are sure to find something that suits your preferences.

 Some of the best known discos in Trastevere are the following: